60+ Clever Ways to Lower Your Household Bills and Save Money

 Lower your rent

 Negotiate your monthly rent.
 Those payments may seem set in stone, but that’s not necessarily the case.
 “If you’re a renter, don’t be afraid to negotiate your monthly rent with your landlord,” says Taylor Burton, a family financial expert and the cofounder of Till Financial.
 “Chances are, a landlord will be willing to work with a respectful tenant who pays on time each month versus finding a new tenant.”
-This is just one of the things your landlord won’t tell you that could cost you a bundle.

 Sign your lease in fall or winter.
 “Most renters are looking to sign a lease in the late spring or summer upon graduation from school or before their children begin the next school year,” explains Justin Pogue, author of Rental Secrets.
 “Landlords know this and tend to charge higher prices during this time of the year.
 By waiting until late fall or winter, renters can save as much as 7 percent on their rent.”